 Third Age Nipissing is proud to present their next lecture series:

-ALL LECTURES WILL BE AT THE HOLIDAY EXPRESS & SUITES
+ALL LECTURES WILL BE AT THE NORTH BAY ELKS CLUB

 Presenter: Dr. Anthony Martin

 Dr. Anthony Martin DNM, DHSDC, PhD, RNCP is a clinical nutritionist and a Registered Nutritional Consulting Practitioner (RNCP) who has a passion for functional health care.
 He has over 40 years experience and has treated tens of thousands of men and women from all over the world.
 He is the author of almost a dozen books, including the best selling Eat Fat Get Lean, Serial Killers: Two Hormones Who Want You Dead, Are You Built For Cancer?, and Medical Crisis.